MP Estate Planning UK

 Work out what income and gains the trust received in the tax year

-Common sources of income
+Common sources of trust income

 • Dividends: dividend vouchers and statements from investment platforms.
+Trustees cannot claim the personal dividend allowance, so all dividends are taxable at trust rates.

 An organized office desk scene showcasing trust income details.
 In the foreground, a neatly arranged stack of financial documents and reports displaying graphs and figures of income and gains.
 A calculator and a pen rest atop the documents, emphasizing the analysis aspect.
 In the middle ground, a laptop is open, displaying a spreadsheet application filled with numbers and calculations relevant to trust income, illuminated by soft, warm desk lighting.
 In the background, a window reveals a city skyline, capturing a professional atmosphere.
 The overall mood is focused and studious, highlighting the importance of financial management and reporting within trusts.
 The lighting is bright yet inviting, creating a sense of clarity and professionalism.